GoogleCloudPlatform/professional-services/examples/dataflow-python-examples/README.md

 ```

 ### 4. Run pipeline
-You can check parameter accepted by the `data_ingestion_configurable.py` script with the following command:
+You can check parameters accepted by the `data_ingestion_configurable.py` script with the following command:
 ```
 python dataflow_python_examples/data_ingestion_configurable --help
 ```